 Apr 08 12:25:34 linux64-client systemd[1]: Started Velociraptor server.

-It is generally ok to revert from later versions to earlier versions since the migration process is generally non destructive.
+It is generally possible to revert to an earlier version since the upgrade process is generally non-destructive.

-This method allows the orderly migration of Velociraptor clients from an old server to a new server by using a remote client upgrade.
+This process allows the orderly migration of Velociraptor clients from an old server to a new server by using a remote client upgrade.

 Set up the new server.
 Ideally using the same server version as the old server.
 Preferably also deploy a few clients just to test that they can connect and be managed before you start migrating existing clients to it.